sanjay9616/JavaScript/general1.md

 442	What is inline caching?
 437	What is an environment record?
 436	What is optional chaining?
-435	What is throttling?
-434	What is debouncing?
 431	How do you create custom HTML element?
 429	What is the difference between setTimeout, setImmediate and process.nextTick?
 426	How do you group and nest console output?